ConsenSysMesh/live-libs/README.md

 ## Working with accounts

-Getting info and logs about a library does not require a transaction, so those calls require no account nor cost any gas.
-(They use [https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_call](eth_call).)
-Live Libs requires you to specify and unlock an account in order to [send transactions](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_sendtransaction) to Ethereum.
-Registering and contributing require a transaction, costing you gas, and therefore requiring an account.
+`get` and `log` do not require a transaction, so those calls require no account nor cost any gas.
+(They use [eth_call](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_call).) `register` and `contribute` require a transaction, costing you gas, and therefore require an unlocked account.
+(These commands use [eth_sendTransaction](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_sendtransaction)).

-If not specified via `--account`, `web3.eth.coinbase` will be used as your account.
-Also, you will need to unlock the account in order to use it for transactions.
+If not specified via `--account` on the command line, `web3.eth.coinbase` will be used as your account.
+Also, you will need to unlock the account in order to use it to spend Ether on transactions.
 For the command line, you can read the [geth docs](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts).
 For JavaScript, assuming you've started geth with `--rpcapi "eth,web3,personal"`, you can call `web3.eth.personal.unlockAccount(address, password, durationSeconds)` to unlock it. ([source](https://github.com/ethereum/web3.js/blob/master/lib/web3/methods/personal.js))

 ## How to register a live library